 Decision making scenario = Σ information(interaction 1) + information(interaction 2) + information(interaction x)

 The company’s objective must be so clear that all people’s activities should interact creating like the steps of the stair that ends in the business objetive.
 The biggest challenge is coordinating all those activities.
-Analytics Governance are the is the set of activities focused on understanding which resources are part of the Company’s system, design the measurement systems and generate a cyclic process towards the improvement of the decision making processes, making clear which resources are not bringing the company closer to its objetive and why.
+Analytics Governance is the set of activities focused on understanding which resources are part of the Company’s system, design the measurement systems and generate a cyclic process towards the improvement of the decision making processes, making clear which resources are not bringing the company closer to its objetive and why.

 Those companies that have an Analytics Governance plan are those that will make the difference.
 Regarding the new companies, I highly recommend to starting up with Analytics Governance activities, so their culture DNA will have from the beginning the Data Driven component 🙂